GavinPickles/CrowdStrike/README.md

+# CrowdStrike WinPE resolution iso.

 WinPE image to resolve crowdstrike driver issue.

-Powershell script contained searches to find windows directory & resolve by deleting any files matching "C-00000291*.sys" within "\Windows\System32\drivers\CrowdStrike"
+Powershell script contained searches to find the volume which contains windows & resolve by deleting any files matching "C-00000291*.sys" from "\Windows\System32\drivers\CrowdStrike"

+## How to run
-Boot machine from iso to resolve crowdstrike boot loop issue.
+Boot machine from CSUnattend.iso - machine will shutdown once complete.